Table of Contents

 | 680+ | Very strong, adds academic confidence |

-ESSEC does not specify a minimum GMAT score requirement for the Master in Management (MiM).
+ESSEC does not specify a minimum GMAT score for the MiM on its current official admissions page.

 GMAT Focus Edition for ESSEC MiM Applicants